programster/KVM-Command-Generator/README.md

 KVM-Command-Generator
 =====================

-Simple CLI script to help witht he installation/deployment of KVM guests on Ubuntu 14.04.
-This includes the automatic retrieval and usage of the necessary ISO images, kickstart scripts, and generation of storage file for the guest.
+Simple CLI script to help witht he installation/deployment of KVM guests on Ubuntu 16.04.
+For Ubuntu 14.04 support, please check out the previous releases.
+This tool includes the automatic retrieval and usage of the necessary ISO images, kickstart scripts, and generation of storage file for the guest.

 ## Default Accounts